garciparedes/awesome-uva/README.md

 A curated list of awesome projects developed at the [University of Valladolid](http://www.uva.es/).

+You can contribute to this repo following contributing [guidelines](CONTRIBUTING.md).

 ## Table of Contents

 <!-- MarkdownTOC depth=4 -->